Vancouver, Washington: Climate

 Vancouver lies just north of Portland, Oregon, with which it shares a similar climate.
 Both are classified as warm-summer Mediterranean (Csb) on the Köppen climate classification, but with certain key differences.
 High pressures east of the Cascade Range create something of a venturi effect, leading to cold east winds down the Columbia River Gorge.
 Unsheltered by the Willamette Valley, Vancouver has historically seen colder temperatures, including "silver thaw" storms where freezing rain cakes limbs and power lines.
 Such storms can paralyze Vancouver.
 This occasionally freezes the river, and in 1916 cut electric power in the city for almost two weeks.
 Rainfall occurs frequently throughout the fall, winter, and spring, but ceases around the middle of June, with dry and warm weather lasting through September.
 Average annual precipitation is 42 in.
 Heavy snowfalls are infrequent and snow often falls and doesn't stick, with major snowstorms only occurring every 2–4 years.
 Close proximity to the river was also a concern for flooding, before dams constricted the river, destroying features such as Celilo Falls.
 Periodic floods have been a nuisance, with two of the most destructive occurring in June 1894 and May 1948.
 The 1948 Columbia River flood almost topped the Interstate Bridge's support piers and completely destroyed nearby Vanport, Oregon.
-Other unusual storms include the Columbus Day Storm of 1962 and an April 5, 1972, tornado which rated F3 on the Fujita scale, striking a local school.
+Other unusual storms include the Columbus Day Storm of 1962 and a tornado that was rated F3 on the Fujita scale, which slammed into heavily populated central and east Vancouver, cutting a 9-mile path of destruction across the metropolitan area (including in neighboring Portland).
+It killed 6 people and injured 300 others, the deadliest tornado in the Pacific Northwest region on record.
 An EF1 tornado struck on January 10, 2008, just after noon, causing moderate damage along a 2 mi path from Vancouver Lake to the unincorporated Hazel Dell area.

 Because many Vancouver residents work in Portland, there is typically significant rush-hour traffic congestion on two bridges that cross the Columbia River – the Interstate Bridge and the Glenn Jackson Bridge.
 In 2017 there were 297,932 weekday vehicle crossings on the two bridges.